carsonicator/NUelementsDB/README.md

 # NUelementsDB

-This repository is for collection, cleaning, and analysis scripts used to get data from the reporting database for [Northwestern University's instance](https://elements.northwestern.edu) of [Symplectic Elements](https://symplectic.co.uk/products/elements-3/0), a research information management system.
+This repository is for collection, cleaning, and analysis scripts used with data from the reporting database for [Northwestern University's instance](https://elements.northwestern.edu) of [Symplectic Elements](https://symplectic.co.uk/products/elements-3/0), a research information management system.
 Elements uses SQL ServerThe R script _reshape_pub_source_ids.r_ is used to tidy data extracted from the database to make it easier to process.

 ## Some example T-SQL query templates for input to _reshape_pub_source_ids.r_